AlphanAksoyoglu/vaultwarden-rpi/README.md

 ### Mandatory Fields

-These fields are mandatory regardless of shich option you choose.
+These fields are mandatory regardless of which option you choose.
 RASPBERRY_PI_STATIC_LOCAL_IP is the static ip of the machine you are installing this deployment, does not have to be a raspberry pi.
 But please do set a local static ip for your machine, e.g., 192.168.1.33

 ```bash